 It’s never too late to start a new chapter.
 Around the world—and especially here in the US—some distillers are currently tinkering with their gins, resulting in spirits that lean away from the piney and most prevalent London dry style.
 These New American gins capably lend themselves to the classics and please discerning drinkers like all the types of gin that came before, but they’re doing so by prioritizing the essences of locally foraged fruits, flowers, roots, spices, and on and on.

 We think the best way to honor this modern movement is to respond in kind.
-If the ingredients of the gins under the New American banner are a product of adventuring ever further, then so too will the trio of creative cocktails at the heart of next month’s Begin Again Box.
+If the ingredients of the gins under the New American banner are a product of adventuring ever further, then so too will the trio of creative cocktails at the heart of our Begin Again Box.
 Join us on this expedition of the unexpected, and let’s discover together that reinvention can lead to quite a revelatory experience!
-Subscribe now through July 31st (while supplies last!) to get this box—it’s slated to ship the week of August 8th.

 Gin’s bona fides are well-established when it comes to cocktails that suit a sizzling scene all night long.
 But can it rally the next day under the bright lights of a beaming sun?
 Kapri Robinson’s Top of the Morning shows a side of the spirit that’s screaming to don shades and courageously carpe diem.
 After a quick shake, a deconstructed shrub (of watermelon-rosebud cordial and Champagne vinegar) comes together with New American gin and a pour of elderflower tonic water for one scrumptious slice of summer.